Remarks on the Theory of Angular Momenta: Angular Momentum in the Presence of an Electromagnetic Field

-showing that the usual commutation relations, on which the calculus of angular momenta and the theory of spin \cite[p.
-540]{MESIA}---and Bohm's example of the EPR argument \cite[p.
-614]{BOHM}---are grounded are not valid in presence of an electromagnetic field.
+Thus we have proved that the commutation relations (\ref{common commutation relations}), on which the calculus of angular momenta and the theory of \emph{spin}---and Bohm's example of the EPR argument \cite[p.
+614]{BOHM}---are grounded, are not valid in the presence of an electromagnetic field.
+Anomalies in the magnetic moment must be observed in atoms and elementary particles in the presence of magnetic fields of a high intensity.